 Anticipatory adjudications are drastic and dramatic and require a sophisticated specialized judiciary capable of moving quickly and flexibly to render decisions on the fly.
 Anticipatory adjudications are likely a significant reason why the Delaware mode of ex post policing control changes have been met with skepticism in other countries.
 However, because of its reduced reliance on anticipatory adjudications to police controller self-dealings, MFW, as transplanted, should not overload judiciaries, including those in civil law jurisdictions.

-Judicial Valuations
+Valuations

 Although still sparse, there are examples of jurisdictions, including those in the EU as well as Asia, that permit appraisals for shareholders who involuntarily relinquish their shares.
 While they may rely on outside experts, judiciaries in some jurisdictions have been involved in such appraisals.
 In addition, when controllers breach outright prohibitions or procedural requirements, but it is not appropriate to undo the related party transactions, the local judiciary is forced to engage in valuation.
 Further, unlike many other duty of loyalty issues, a lack of robust discovery unique to the United States is not fatal since most issues are quantitative.
 Similarly, lack of an opt-out class action system may not be fatal.
 In addition to legal developments, institutionalization of shareholders, including activists, as well as the advent of litigation funding and other techniques, may lower the barrier.

-Further, the optional self-help measure available to bidders under MFW should reduce occasions where judiciaries are forced to value shares under Weinberger’s fair price prong.
-As in Delaware, the bidders may prefer to avoid entire fairness review, or at least significant price bumps in entire fairness review, with respect to the second steps of two-step acquisitions.
-MFW will strongly encourage agreements in relation to second step merger or other types of freezeout agreements before the second steps.
+Further, the optional self-help measure available to controllers under MFW should reduce occasions where judiciaries are forced to value shares under Weinberger’s fair price prong.
+As in Delaware, the controllers may prefer to avoid entire fairness review, or at least significant price bumps in entire fairness review.
+For example, MFW will strongly encourage agreements in relation to second step merger or other types of freezeouts before the second steps.
 This will reduce the occasions for entire fairness review by local courts.
 Precise price determinations are not critically important.
 Thus, use of baseball arbitration is also a viable alternative to further reduce the burden on local judiciaries.

 MFW